 Write down the check number.
 This goes in the “check number” field on the far left of the register.

 Write down the date.
 This should go just to the right of the check number, in the “date” field.

 Write out who the check went to.
 This is in the middle of the register, in the “transaction description” field.
 You want to put the company or individual paid in this section.

 Write down the amount.
 This is key, of course.
 You write out the amount of the check in the “payment/debit” section.
 On a side note, deposits go in the “deposit/credit” section.

 Determine your new balance.
 You do this on the far-right area of the register, under the “balance” field.
-This helps you know exactly how much money you have in your account.
+This lets you know how much money you have in your account.

 You should follow the above process for each check you write, and for each transaction in your account.
 This may seem like a lot of work in the beginning, but it’s a great way to stay on top of your finances.

 There are more pieces to a check than what you make it out for and the date.
-There is also vital information on the check that businesses and financial institutions use for verification.
+There is also vital information on the piece of paper that businesses and financial institutions use for verification.

 Here are three parts of a check you need to know about:

 - Routing number – this is a nine-digit number on the bottom left of a check.
 This tells institutions where you bank.